cintiadr/multicast/README.md

 sudo yum install gcc gcc-c++ avahi avahi-compat-libdns_sd avahi-compat-libdns_sd-devel nss_mdns
 ```

-### Setup

-In order to access the Chromecast API, you need to [register as a Cast developer](https://cast.google.com/publish/) (it costs $5).

-Once you've done this, log in to the [Cast Developer SDK Console](https://cast.google.com/u/1/publish/#/overview) and click **Add New Application**.
-Choose **Custom Receiver**, then name it `Multicast` and set the **Receiver Application URL** to `http://YOUR_LOCAL_IP:3944/landing`.
-Disable **Guest Mode** and then **Save**.

-**NOTE:** Make sure to use your LAN IP here (192.168.1.xx or similar), not your WAN/external IP.
-This should resolve to your server only within your local network.

-You now need to register your Chromecast devices as developer devices.
-For each device, locate the Serial Number (located on the back of the device and on the box), click **Add New Device**, and enter the Serial Number and a brief Description. (**NOTE**: This may take up to 15 minutes to take effect.
-Go grab a cup of coffee and then head back.)

-You can install multicast using NPM, running docker or direct from the sources.

-### Using NPM

 If you don't already have access to a MongoDB server installation, follow the guide [here](https://docs.mongodb.com/manual/administration/install-community/).